Supersheep50/the-secret-of-the-hll-tomb/README.md

 - __Emojis__

-    - Several different types if emojis are scattered throughout the game to add some visual style.
+    - Several different types of emojis are scattered throughout the game to add some visual style.

     ![Emojis](/documents/images/emojis.png)

  - __Coloured Text__

-    - Each character in the story has a different colour for the txt they use.
+    - Each character in the story has a different colour for the text they use.
 I did this by importing several different types of colour.
 All are accessible.

      ![Coloured Text](/documents/images/coloured-text.png)